MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.txt

 Case Studies and Examples
 -------------------------
 Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
-Below are links to several example case studies and examples using Clustergrammer.
+Below are links to several case studies and examples using Clustergrammer to explore high-dimensional data.
+All examples are below are publically available through GitHub.

 Cancer Cell Line Encyclopedia Gene Expression Data
 ==================================================